nico671/umdsubmit/README.md

    - The `shutil.make_archive` function is used to create a zip archive of the current working directory.

 3. **File Reading - .submit:**
-   - The `get_info` function is called to gather necessary submission data.
-   - This function reads the `.submit` file in the current directory and retrieves values associated with specified keys.
+   - The `get_info` function is called to gather necessary submission data from the `.submit` file in the current directory.

 4. **CVS Account Retrieval:**
    - The `get_cvs_account` function is called to obtain the CVS account.
    - If the `.submitUser` file exists, it is read to get the account information.
-   - If the file doesn't exist, the `auth` function is triggered to authenticate the user.
+   - If the file doesn't exist, the `auth` function is triggered to authenticate the user, which creates a `.submitUser` file storing information for later submissions.

 5. **User Authentication (if needed):**
    - The `auth` function prompts the user to enter their UMD Directory ID and password.
    - A POST request is made to the server to negotiate a one-time password.
    - The server's response is written to the `.submitUser` file and printed to the console.

-6. **One-Time Password Retrieval:**
-   - The `get_one_time_password` function is called to retrieve a one-time password to authenticate with the submit server

 7. **Submission:**
    - A POST request is made to the submit URL with the zip file and the gathered data.